helmutkemper/chaos/README.md

 # Chaos Test

+> This is version 3.0, still under development

 This project aims to create chaos testing for microservices, allowing to transform a simple golang test into a chaos test.